Data Protection Information

 Cookies & Co.

-Messe Frnakfurt uses the Usercentrics Consent Management Platform to inform you about cookies and similar technologies on our websites and applications.
+Messe Frankfurt uses the Usercentrics Consent Management Platform to inform you about cookies and similar technologies on our websites and applications.
 If necessary, we request and document your consent to the setting of cookies.
 The legal basis is point (a) of Article 6 (1) GDPR, § 25, Para.
 1, S.1 TTDSG.
 For this purpose, we process log file data, user agent (device, browser type, browser language, browser version, resolution) and consent data (consent yes/no, timestamp, data scope, data attributes, controllerID, processorID, consentID) via the Consent Management Platform using Javascript.

 The data is stored in the European Union.
 The data is deleted as soon as it is no longer required for the proof of the information provided and consent to the cookies and there are no legal storage obligations to the contrary.
+You can permanently prevent the execution of the JavaScript at any time by making the appropriate settings in your browser.
+However, this would also prevent us from informing you about cookies.

 You can access the Consent Management Platform via the following link.
 Here you can find out about the purpose, duration and recipient of the cookie data and, if you wish, also revoke your consent at any time.